mearsd1/py-netflix-analysis/README.md

    -The program uses matplotlib to visualize data.

 ## Special Instructions
-    -Using your own Netflix Data:
+- Using your own Netflix Data:

     To access your Netflix account data you can issue a request using the following link: https://www.netflix.com/account/getmyinfo